 Are Gifts, Prize Winnings and Non-Cash Bonuses Taxable?

-Winnings from raffles, lotteries and other drawings should be reported with an IRS Form W-2G.
+H&R Block notes that prizes, awards, sweepstakes, raffles and lottery winnings must be declared as ordinary income, regardless of the amount.
+You might receive an IRS Form 1099-MISC or W-2G to show your winnings.
 However, if the person who gave you the prizes does not send you the appropriate IRS form, you should still declare the income, just as with earned income.

 The good news?
 You can deduct any money spent entering lotteries, raffles and game shows, up to the amount of your winnings, as an expense when you file your taxes.